arhohuttunen/arhohuttunen.com/content/post/testing-myth-unit-tests-are-not-worth-it/index.md

 authors:
   - arhohuttunen
 categories:
-  - Programming
+  - Testing
 tags:
-  - clean code
+  - Clean code
 ---

 There are a lot of developers and managers who think that writing unit tests is just extra work.
 Suggesting that we should write more unit tests seems to receive ill responses.
 I think there are many people out there who still don't understand the purpose of unit testing.